This month’s challenge is Super Simple, but it’s also Super Powerful.

 We all get busy during the holidays, and it can be challenging to stay committed to your workout routine.
 This challenge allows you to create an exercise schedule that works for you.
 Keep track of your workouts using our Tracking Calendar.

 How can you join us?

-2. Leave a comment below and let us know why you are joining this month’s challenge.
+1. Leave a comment below and tell us why you are joining this month’s self-guided challenge.

-- Join our September DietBet for Extra Motivation – $30 Bet.
+3. Lose to Win – Join our November DietBet for Extra Motivation – $30 Bet.
 Lose 4% of your weight

 4. Share your Workout Selfies.
-Use the Challenge Hashtag #BWLW30 when you post workout selfies.
+Use the Challenge Hashtag #BWLWNov when you post workout selfies.